COVID-19, shootings: Is mass death now tolerated in America?

 - Gregg GonsalvesAmerican epidemiologist, health activist and MacArthur Fellow

-Americans have always tolerated high rates of death among certain segments of society.
+Americans have always tolerated high rates of death and suffering — among certain segments of society.
 But the sheer numbers of deaths from preventable causes, and the apparent acceptance that no policy change is on the horizon, raises the question: Has mass death become accepted in America?

 “I think the evidence is unmistakable and quite clear.
 We will tolerate an enormous amount of carnage, suffering and death in the U.S., because we have over the past two years.
-We have over our history,” says Gregg Gonsalves, an epidemiologist and professor at Yale who was a leading member of the AIDS advocacy group ACT UP.
+We have over our history,” says Gregg Gonsalves, an epidemiologist and professor at Yale who, before that, was a leading member of the AIDS advocacy group ACT UP.

 “If I thought the AIDS epidemic was bad, the American response to COVID-19 has sort of ... it’s a form of the American grotesque, right?”
 Gonsalves says.
 “Really — a million people are dead?
 And you’re going to talk to me about your need to get back to normal, when for the most part most of us have been living pretty reasonable lives for the past six months?”

-Certain communities have always borne the brunt of higher death rates.
-There are profound racial and class inequalities in the United States, and our tolerance of death is partly based on who is at risk, says Elizabeth Wrigley-Field, a sociology professor who studies mortality at the University of Minnesota.
+Certain communities have always borne the brunt of higher death rates in the United States.
+There are profound racial and class inequalities in the United States, and our tolerance of death is partly based on who is at risk, says Elizabeth Wrigley-Field, a sociology professor at the University of Minnesota who studies mortality.

-In Buffalo, the alleged shooter was a racist bent on killing Black people, according to authorities.
-The family of 86-year-old Ruth Whitfield, one of the 10 people killed, channeled the grief and frustration of millions as they demanded action.
+In Buffalo, the alleged shooter was a racist bent on killing as many Black people as he could, according to authorities.
+The family of 86-year-old Ruth Whitfield, one of 10 people killed there in an attack on a grocery store that served the African American community, channeled the grief and frustration of millions as they demanded action, including passage of a hate crime bill and accountability for those who spread hateful rhetoric.

 That sense — that politicians have done little even as the violence repeats itself – is shared by many Americans.
-It’s a feeling encapsulated by the “thoughts and prayers” offered to victims of gun violence by politicians unwilling to change policies, according to Martha Lincoln, an anthropology professor at San Francisco State University.
+It’s a dynamic that’s encapsulated by the “thoughts and prayers” offered to victims of gun violence by politicians unwilling to make meaningful commitments to ensure there really is no more “never again,” according to Martha Lincoln, an anthropology professor at San Francisco State University who studies the cultural politics of public health.

 “I don’t think that most Americans feel good about it.
-I think most Americans would like to see real action from their leaders in the culture about these pervasive issues,” says Lincoln, who sees a similar “political vacuum” around COVID-19.
+I think most Americans would like to see real action from their leaders in the culture about these pervasive issues,” says Lincoln, who adds that there is a similar “political vacuum” around COVID-19.

+The high numbers of deaths from COVID-19, guns and other causes are difficult to fathom and can start to feel like background noise, disconnected from the individuals whose lives were lost and the families whose lives were forever altered.

 With COVID-19, American society has even come to accept the deaths of children from a preventable cause.
-Pediatrician Dr. Mark W. Kline wrote in a guest column for The Advocate newspaper that more than 1,500 children have died from COVID-19, and recalled a time in pediatrics when “children were not supposed to die.”
+In a recent guest column published in The Advocate newspaper, pediatrician Dr. Mark W. Kline pointed out that more than 1,500 children have died from COVID-19, according to the U.S. Centers for Disease Control and Prevention, despite the “myth” that it is harmless for children.
+Kline wrote that there was a time in pediatrics when “children were not supposed to die.”

 “There was no acceptable pediatric body count,” he wrote.
 “At least, not before the first pandemic of the social media age, COVID-19, changed everything.”

-She sees similar dynamics in the current response to COVID-19.
+When she looks at the current response to COVID-19, she sees similar dynamics.
 Americans, she says, “deserve to be able to commute to work without getting sick, or work somewhere without getting sick, or send their kids to school without them getting sick.”

+“What will happen down the line if more and more people get sick and are disabled?” she asks.
+“What happens?
+Do we just kind of live like this for the foreseeable future?”

 It's important, she says, to ask what policies are being put forth by elected officials who have the power to “attend to the health and the well-being of their constituents.”